findinpath/dbt_infer_batched_staging_deletions/README.md

-# Infer staging deletions
+# Infer batched staging deletions

-This project presents a possible solution for inferring deletions within the staging data within an ELT pipeline.
+This project presents a possible solution for inferring batched deletions within the staging data within an ELT pipeline.

 Suppose that a shop is exporting daily towards the data warehouse environment the